readyready15728/misc/awakemud-notes.md

 * Yuk-Yuk is at Someplace Else in Tidewater.
 * Professor Rudmin can be found in the south of Wallops Island in Tidewater.
 * Herman at the Asylum in Tidewater offers work.
+* Once you get the foul smelling key from Herman you can enter the director's office of the Asylum and meet Director Clements, who offers work.
 * `gridguide` in my vehicle before I overhaul everything:

 ```